josephmontes/VAA/README.md

 #### NOTES
-- 13 players
+- 13 batters
-- 1 is already from 2023 (Bryson Stott)
+- 1 batter is from 2023 (Bryson Stott)
 - I will exclude Juan Soto for the same reasons as Yordan Alvarez
 - Of the remaining 11 players, 6 are 'above average' 4-Seam Fastball hitters in 2023
   - Rafael Devers: 0.363